cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 ## Adding type annotations to the package

-Let's add type annotations to the `console.main` function.
-Do not be distracted by the decorators applied to it: This is just a simple function accepting a `str`, and returning `None` by "falling off its end".
+Let's add type annotations to your package!
+Looking at `console.main`, do not be distracted by the decorators applied to it: This is just a simple function accepting a `str`, and returning `None` by "falling off its end":

 ```python
 # src/hypermodern_python/console.py